eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 Complex data types from OpenBOS are split into separate attributes in Eliona.

+### Orphan datapoints

+In case an asset is deleted from OpenBOS and there is still an alarm linked to that datapoint, OpenBOS leaves that datapoint in the ontology.
+Eliona respects that behaviour, and assigns those datapoints to a root asset.

 ## Alarms

 Alarms triggered in OpenBOS are synchronized to Eliona.
 These are created in Eliona as alarm rules of type "External", and are managed by updates received from OpenBOS -> if an alarm is triggered in OpenBOS, it will be triggered in Eliona as well.
 Similarly if the alarm is gone.